waiwera/credo/credo/refactorNotes/AY_notes_refactor_credo.md

 SingleRunTestComponent.attachOps() and MultiRunTestComponent.attachOps() are really just pre-run process applied to ModelRun(s)?
 Most of these are not necessary for AUT2/supermodel.

+### ModelResult

+ModelResult should be responsible for extracting values for comparison.
+Some standard ways of geting values should be designed as common interface, as TCs that uses ModelResult does not know/care what kind of Model it is using.

+I think I will start with a few methods:
+.getFieldAtStep(field, timeStep)
+.getPositions()

 Steps
 -----